K. P. Yohannan: Early life and education

-K.P.
-Yohannan was born in 1950 and raised in a St. Thomas Syrian Christian (Mar Thoma Syrian Church) family in Kerala, India.
+K. P. Yohannan was born on 8 March 1950, and raised in a St. Thomas Syrian Christian (Mar Thoma Syrian Church) family in Kerala, India.
 At age eight he became a follower of Jesus.
-He was 16 when he joined the Operation Mobilization, an evangelical missions movement, and served them for eight years in the Indian subcontinent.

-Through an invitation from Dr. W.A.
+He was 16 when he joined the Operation Mobilisation (OM), an evangelical missions movement, and served them for eight years in the Indian subcontinent.
+He continued to have close working relationship and friendship with the late George Verwer, OM's founder.
+Through an invitation from W.A.
 Criswell, Yohannan moved to the United States in 1974 for theological studies at Criswell College (at the time Criswell Bible Institute) in Dallas, Texas.
-He graduated with a B.A. in Biblical Studies, becoming the school’s first international student to graduate.
-Eventually he also was conferred an honorary degree of divinity by Hindustan Bible Institute and College in Chennai, India.
-Though his degree is honorary, he often uses the title of "doctor" when in the United States.
+He graduated with a B.A. in Biblical Studies, becoming the school's first international student to graduate.
+Eventually he also was conferred an honorary degree of divinity by Hindustan Bible Institute and College in Madras, India.
+Though his degree was honorary, he often used the title of "doctor" when in the United States.

 Ministry

 Six months into his undergraduate degree, Yohannan became an ordained clergyman and served in the clergy of a Native American Southern Baptist church for four years near Dallas, Texas.
-In 1979, Yohannan and his wife Gisela started an organization known today as Gospel for Asia, based in Carrollton, Texas until 2014, when it moved to Wills Point, Texas.
+In 1979, Yohannan and his wife Gisela started an organisation known today as Gospel for Asia, based in Carrollton, Texas until 2014, when it moved to Wills Point, Texas.
 In the first year, they helped provide financial support and training to 24 missionaries.
 In 1979, Yohannan resigned from his church to devote attention to full-time mission work.
 In 1981, he started a chapter of Gospel for Asia (GFA) in Kerala, India, and in 1983 created an Indian headquarters in Tiruvalla.
 GFA supports over 50 Bible colleges in various countries.